THE 6 GREAT GENERALS OF QIN

 3. Controversy of Wang Yi’s identity in history

 As a Qin general, why can’t we find more information on him?
-Even Li Xin, our main character of Kingdom, has got more information than our favourite general.
+Even Li Xin, our main character of Kingdom, has got more information than our favorite general.
 The reason is because Wang Yi might be Wang He(王齕, ‘He’ has the same pronunciation as ‘her’ without the ‘r’).
-Their names look very similar and Wang He has got loads of information recorded in Shi Ji, including the siege of Han Dan after the battle of Chang Ping etc. Even Sima Qian, the author of Shi Ji wrote that Wang Yi IS Wang He.
+Their names look very similar and Wang He has got loads of information recorded in Shi Ji, including the siege of Han Dan after the Battle of Chang Ping.
+Sima Zhen, a historian in the Tang dynasty who annotates Shi Ji annotated that Wang Yi IS Wang He.
 Well im not a history professor here so i have no idea if that is true.
 Anyway, Wang He is also in the manga, as another member of the 6 Great Generals.
 This is Wang He (this is from volume 29 so dont click around if you do not want to spoil yourself)

 1)“Ouki/Wang Qi is Wang Jian!!!The author killed him and the story is not going according to history!!”